elixir-capsule/supplement/README.md

 This saves uploaded files to a local disk.
 It is useful for caching uploads while you validate other data, and/or perform some file processing.

-#### configuration

-- To set the root directory where files will be stored: `Application.put_env(:capsule, Capsule.Storages.Disk, root_dir: "tmp")`

 #### options

-- `prefix`: This should be a valid system path that will be appended to the root.
-If it does not exist, Disk will create it.
+- `prefix`: This should be a valid system path relative to the current working directory.
+If it does not exist, it will be created.
 - `force`: If this option is set to a truthy value, Disk will overwrite any existing file at the derived path.
 Use with caution!

 #### notes